AlexanderLukash/Aiogram-Bot-Template/README.md

    docker-compose up --build
    ```

-After these steps, your Dating Telegram Bot WebApp will be available.
+After these steps, your Telegram Bot will be available.

 ## Contribute